osintbuddy/osintbuddy/frontend/src/routes/docs/overview.md

 Please note that OSINTBuddy is currently experimental software.
 We do not recommend using the project for anything serious.
 {% /callout %}

----

-## Why Choose OSINTBuddy?

-- **Visual Intelligence Made Simple:** Our intuitive graph-based interface transforms complex data relationships into clear, interactive visualizations.
-Click, drag, and explore connections as you build comprehensive intelligence pictures from multiple data sources.

-- **Extensible Plugin Architecture:** With our Python-based plugin system, you're not limited to predefined data sources.
-Create custom entities to pull from APIs, databases, or any information source relevant to your investigation.
-With plans for a community-driven plugin registry, we want to ensure you always have access to the latest tools and techniques.

-- **Self-hosted:** Your data stays under your control.
-Unlike proprietary solutions, OSINTBuddy can run on your own hardware, ensuring sensitive investigations remain private and secure.
-Useful for organizations with strict data governance requirements.

-- **Cost-Effective Intelligence:** Access link analysis capabilities without the enterprise price tag.
-We're making advanced OSINT techniques accessible to everyone from solo researchers to large organizations.
-[For free.](https://www.fsf.org/appeal)

 {% quick-links %}